svecosystem/runed/sites/docs/content/utilities/media-query.md

 {/if}
 ```

-but if you need you can also pass a function that returns a string and use state values for the
+You can also pass a getter that returns a string.
-media query

 ```svelte
 <script lang="ts">